ivancheban/when-salary/README.md

 ## Note

-The calculation of Easter and related holidays is simplified in this version.
-For production use, consider implementing a more robust method to calculate these dates for each year.
+The calculation of Easter is simplified in this version.
+For production use, consider implementing a more robust method to calculate this date for each year or use a specialized library.